Vishvajeet590/GreedyDB/README.md

 A simple in-memory key-value datastore written in GO, that could be used for cache.
 It supports Redis-like features.

-- SET (with expiry and exist, not exist startegy)
+- SET (with expiry and exist, not exist strategy)
 - GET
 - QPUSH
 - QPOP